qu-gg/kan-ode/README.md

 ![img.png](figures/img.png)

 Later potential systems to consider will be higher dimensional Hamiltonian systems like Bouncing Ball, Pendulum, Lotka-Volterra, etc etc.
+These are honestly more interesting and valuable but I want to get the former system done because its (seemingly) simpler.

+### To-Do
+- Do a sweep over parameter configurations to get an intuition in hyperparameters vs convergence
+- Try out different optimizers (AdamW, SGD, LGBFS,...), noting their differences
+- Implement the plotting functions and the PySR functions from the original repo and run them on a successful model
+- Leverage other neural ssm works data that are high-dimensional projections of Hamiltonian systems in order to check if the latent representation aligns with the true underlying system

 ### Notes:
 Honestly unsure how much time/effort I'll put into this repo but happy for any discussions on the matter.